I-layder-I/quic-sober-opengl/README-en.md

    ```
    Ask when place isn't found in PlaceID, or disable OpenGL by default [Ask/disable]
    ```
-   The question here is whether when starting a game not with a place, it will be turned off or ask in a pop-up window whether to turn it on or not.
+   The question here is whether when starting a game not with a PlaceID, it will be turned off or ask in a pop-up window whether to turn it on or not.

 7. Whether to start the sober after installation:
    ```